-Regardless of anything else that transpired in the process, my daughter is registered for kindergarten in the Fall!
-Wahoo!
-Mommy’s getting a very small portion of her life back in a few months – super exciting.
-The process, however, was typical – something very simple that I had to go about making as difficult as humanly possible.
+The kindergarten registration process was not easy.
+No, it was not easy at all.
+Nor was it quick.
+That, however, was typical – something very simple that I had to go about making as difficult as humanly possible.
 Seriously.
 All we had to do was walk in there, sign in, wait for a few minutes, meet with someone for less than five minutes, and then head out on our merry way.
 It could have been so simple and painless.
+But it wasn’t.

-No, it was not simple and painless.
+No, it was not simple and it was not painless.
 It was insanely complicated, exasperating, painful and it left me feeling like I have no control over anything, defeated and pathetic.
 Heh, but what doesn’t do that these days?
 C’est la vie.

-In case you were wondering what the most efficient way to make a terrible first impression is, I’ve got some notes for you.
+In case you were wondering what the most efficient way to make a terrible first impression is, I’ve got some notes that you may want to read.
 You wouldn’t think that destroying any face that you may have permanently would be so easy to do without any effort, but when you have two kids anything is possible.

 Where should we begin?
 Ok, let’s start at the beginning.